 Center for Neuromodulation

-Led by Brian H. Kopell, MD, the Center for Neuromodulation researches new and innovative treatments for Parkinson’s disease, Alzheimer’s, chronic pain, major depression, and tinnitus.
+Led by Brian H. Kopell, MD, the Center for Neuromodulation collaborates with Nash Family Center for Advanced Circuit Therapeutics to research new and innovative treatments for Parkinson’s disease, Alzheimer’s, chronic pain, major depression, and tinnitus.
 The Center is also exploring the use of the experimental cortical stimulation—a type of neuromodulation that stimulates the surface of the brain—which is not yet Food and Drug Administration (FDA) approved.

 Nash Family Center for Advanced Circuit Therapeutics